How Many Calories Burned Walking Or Hiking: A Useful Guide

 The figures vary and whilst an hour of walking is nowhere near as effective as running, you can definitely burn off fat by walking.
 There are various factors that affect the number of calories your body will consume, but the most important of these include how many steps you walk in an hour, the speed at which you walk and the weight you’re carrying.

-As a general rule of thumb, walking burns between 280 and 500 calories per hour, which is awesome.
+As a general rule of thumb, calories burned walking 1 hour ranges between 280 and 500 calories per hour, which is awesome.

-More of each of the above three factors will result in faster returns for your efforts
+More of each of the above three factors (number of steps, speed and weight) will result in faster returns for your efforts

 If you need a more detailed way of calculating your calorific burn rate, the calorie calculation later in this post gives a good indication of calories burnt for walking, hiking and hillwalking.